Preparing for a New Baby After Losing a Child to SIDS

 The sixth in a series of profiles of real people with real challenges…who were helped by SNOO.

 Kara is 34 weeks pregnant with her fourth child, and she openly shares that the new baby came as a surprise.
-It's an important detail for understanding her story, but also, Kara believes that talking openly about her challenges as a mom can be helpful to others.
+It’s an important detail for understanding her story, but also, Kara believes that talking openly about her challenges as a mom can be helpful to others—especially when it comes to sharing her experience of losing her son Oliver to SIDS.

-The day Oliver died started out as a joyous one, with a morning family photo session at a pretty lake near her West Virginia home.
-Kara works remotely as a community manager for San Diego-based company Baby Tula, the maker of her favorite baby carriers.
-The company tapped Kara and her husband Trevor to model their gear with Oliver and Avery, the couple's adorable 4-month-old twins.
-Kara's eldest son, Henry, just 3 at the time, made his own fun, throwing handfuls of pebbles into the lake.
-Kara cherishes the photos from that morning, like these beautiful shots with Oliver:
+The day Oliver died started out as a joyous one.
+The family gathered for a morning photo session at a pretty lake near their West Virginia home.
+Kara works remotely as a community manager for Baby Tula, the maker of her favorite baby carriers.
+The company tapped Kara and her husband Trevor to model their gear with Oliver and Avery, the couple’s adorable 4-month-old twins.
+Their oldest son, Henry, was just 3 at the time and made his own fun, throwing handfuls of pebbles into the lake.
+To this day, Kara and Trevor cherishes the photos from that morning, including these beautiful shots with Oliver:

-Sleep Safety Awareness Is Important, but It's Not Enough
+Sleep Safety Awareness Is Important, But Not Enough

 “It’s critically important for pediatricians to help parents find new ways to boost their infants’ sleep,” says Dr. Harvey Karp, Happiest Baby’s founder and author of The Happiest Baby on the Block.
 “Raising awareness alone is clearly not solving the problem.”

-The Back to Sleep campaign—started in the '90s—implored all parents to only allow babies to sleep on the back.
-It was wildly successful, leading to a dramatic reduction in SIDS, dropping 50% in just 5 years.
-But over the 20 years since that drop, there has been no further progress.
-Each and every year since 1998, 3500 babies have died in their sleep.
+To wit: In the 1990s, the Back to Sleep (now the Safe to Sleep) campaign implored all parents to only place babies to sleep on the back.
+And it was wildly successful, leading to a dramatic 50% reduction in SIDS cases in just five years.
+But since that initial drop, there has been no further progress.
+Each year since 1998, roughly 3,500 babies die in their sleep.
 About 20% die after rolling to or being placed on the stomach and 70% die after being put down in an unsafe sleep location.

 New Life After Loss

-"When someone does lose a baby to SIDS, most of the time they have no baby in the house anymore.
-For us that was not the case," Kara said, describing how she and Trevor were able to keep going.
-"We had to come back and still raise a baby."
+“When someone loses a baby to SIDS, most of the time they have no baby in the house anymore.
+But for us, that was not the case,” says Kara, who had Oliver’s twin to think about—along with her oldest son.
+And it was because of them that she and Trevor were able to keep going.
+“We had to come back and raise [our children],” says Kara.

-"I'm not a person that believes in signs or things like that," said Kara with a laugh.
-"But, you have to look at that as—in a way—that it was meant to be."
+“I’m not a person who believes in signs or things like that,” says Kara.
+“But, you have to look at that as—in a way—that it was meant to be.”

 Preparing for the New Baby

-"As someone who has lost a baby, it gives me peace of mind to know that the baby's not going to roll over, that it's breathable, and that I can put it right beside my bed, and I'm right there," explained Kara.
-"All of those factors were very appealing because I am nervous this time around."
+“As someone who has lost a baby, it gives me peace of mind to know that my baby isn’t going to roll over [in SNOO], that [the bassinet is] breathable, and that I can put it right beside my bed, and I'm right there,” explained Kara.
+“All of those factors were very appealing because I’m so nervous this time around.”

-At the time of our interview, Kara is in "full nesting mode."
-She's getting the house ready and buying clothes (she hadn't saved them, thinking she wouldn't have more kids.)
-And she's already chosen not just one, but two, new baby carriers.
-She's bringing them to the hospital and plans to start wearing her new little girl from day one.
+At the time of our interview, Kara was in “full nesting mode,” busily getting the house ready and buying baby clothes.
+And she’s already chosen not just one, but two, new baby carriers.
+Kara’s bringing them to the hospital and plans to start wearing her new little girl from day one.
+“It's just so nice to be able to kiss [their] little head whenever I want,” says Kara.

 Pretty much every mom in the world can relate to that.
 The biggest joys of parenting are usually simplest ones, those moments of closeness with our babies.